spack/spack/lib/spack/docs/basic_usage.rst

 ``$fflags $cppflags $ldflags <command> $ldlibs`` for Fortran.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Compiler environment variables and additional RPATHs
+Compiler Environment Variables and Additional RPATHs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the exceptional case a compiler requires setting special environment variables, like an explicit library load path.
-These can bet set in an extra section in the compiler configuration.
+In the exceptional case, a compiler requires setting special environment variables, like an explicit library load path.
+These can be set in an extra section in the compiler configuration.
 The user can also specify additional ``RPATHs`` that the compiler will add to all executables generated by that compiler.
 This is useful for forcing certain compilers